sedusa/azalea-report/content/home.md

   title: Savannah Bound - Residents Set to Shine at Upcoming Georgia ACP Conference
   image: /img/savannah.jpeg
   content: >
     <p>We are thrilled to announce that a number of our residents' posters were accepted at this year's Georgia ACP conference in Savannah.
 This achievement reflects the hard work and dedication of our talented residents, mentors, and attendings—it truly takes a village.
 We extend our heartfelt congratulations to all the residents whose work was selected.
 In addition to this success, we are proud to recognize the residents chosen (<strong>Drs.
 McSweeney, Silverio-Lopez and Mohan</strong>) to represent our program in this year's Jeopardy competition at the conference.
-This is an excellent opportunity to showcase their knowledge and quick thinking.
 We wish all of our participating residents the very best as they represent our program at these prestigious events.</p>
 photosOfMonth:
   - image: /img/carousel/twinning.jpeg
     caption: "Impromptu twinning"